mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/HowTos.md

 3. Open Terminal.app located in /Applications/Utilities .

-4. Type in the following
+4. Type the following

         `cd /Applications/MAMP/Library/bin`

         Hit Enter

-5. Type in the following
+5. Type the following

         `./mysql --host=localhost -u root -proot`

         Hit Enter

 Now you can use the MySQL command line.
 For example type the following in the command line to show all your databases.